 Some of the stunts WICC-TV tried were ridiculous for their time.
 One of the station's stars, Morgan Kaolian (who continued as morning airborne traffic report for the radio station as "Captain Traffic" until 2007) tried using a robot.
 He sent the machine to New York to try and promote the station.
-The robot was arrested, right on the spot.
+The robot was arrested right on the spot.
 Another thing that went wrong for channel 43 was the fact that no one was watching.
 Why?
 UHF was practically new at the time.
-So, for about $100, a LOT of money back then, one could buy an adapter to attach to the TV to pick up the UHF signals.
-The station did boast of some history: Dick Alexander, who worked for WICC-TV, was the first African-American announcer in Connecticut.
+So, for about $100, a lot of money back then, one could buy an adapter to attach to the TV to pick up the UHF signals.

 This article originally appeared in Peter Q. George's "UHF Morgue" at his former RadioDXer site and is republished here with his permission.
 Reformatting and some historic details added by K.M.
 Richards.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.